dulingo

 How to Explain Gap in Resume?

+How do you explain gap in your resume?
+Were you planning to switch your job?
+Or planning to for higher education?
+Whenever you are having gap in your resume, you must explain specific reasons why there was gap and what you were doing during that time.
 Resume or employment gaps refer to periods during a person’s professional career when they were not formally employed.
 These gaps can occur for various reasons, ranging from personal choices to external circumstances.
-Understanding how to explain and address these gaps is crucial for job seekers to navigate the market effectively.
 Let’s explore this blog to learn about how to explain gaps in a resume.

 Why Do Employment Gaps Occur?